Oryzias celebensis

 Oryzias celebensis, the Celebes medaka, fish in the family Adrianichthyidae.
-It is endemic to rivers, streams and lakes on the Indonesian island of Sulawesi (formerly Celebes) and one river in East Timor.
+It is endemic to rivers, streams, and lakes on the Indonesian island of Sulawesi and one river in Timor-Leste.

 Environment

 Oryzias celebensis is commonly found in a freshwater environment within a benthopelagic depth range.
 They are native to a tropical climate.
 It has been recorded in coastal ponds with a tidal influence as well as in narrow, forested rivers.

 Size

 Oryzias celebensis can reach the maximum length of about 4.5 centimeters or about 1.77 inches as an unsexed male.

 Distribution

 Oryzias celebensis is found in Sulawesi and East Timor.

 Biology

 Oryzias celebensis is recorded to be a non-annual breeder.
 This species can be kept in an aquarium, but it is very difficult.

 Naming

 This species was described as Haplochilus celebensis by M.C.W.
 Weber in 1984 with the type locality given as Makassar, Maros River near Maros, Sulawesi.